-I'll start with the city's largest local market because I think it's a great place to experience what real authentic Athens is all about.
+I'll start with the city's largest market because I think it's a great place to experience what "real" Athens is all about.
 This old wrought-iron market hall has been providing locals with fresh meat and produce for hundreds of years (with no sign of slowing down!).
-A good introductory market to modern Greek culture.
+A good introductory market to modern Greek cuisine and culture.

 I recommend going early to catch the market at its peak, and maybe stop for lunch at one of the Tavernas within the market.
 Many are open 24/7 (make sure you try the Tripe soup known as patsas in Greek!).

 Just down the street from the main Agora is the Thissio Flea market, a unkempt, seemingly lawless place where you can buy everything from Persian rugs and light fixtures, to power tools and knockoff gucci.
 It's the kind of place you enter and direction becomes meaningless, getting lost for hours in its shops and side streets.